 Another option for the “more information” section of your glossary pages would be to work in external links to related content.
 Linking to other websites may seem counter intuitive (particularly when the goal is to get them into your funnel) but linking out to the content of others can be a huge win.
 More on this approach later in the goals section.

-But we’ve found that having a bare-minimum, word count threshold is ideal for:
+But, through experience, having a bare-minimum, word count threshold is ideal for:

 - Including enough information in your page content to make it a high-value, educational resource